-Conduit: rigid and flexible, metallic and nonmetallic 19
+Conduit: rigid and flexible, metallic and nonmetallic 9

-The cutting, filing and reaming of

-a

-p.v.c. conduits.
-Permissible radii of bends.
-Special precautions The bending of steel and rigid all types of conduit.
-9 erminology.
-Types and use of stocks, taps and dies.
+- The cutting, filing and reaming of all types of conduit. a @ - p.v.c. conduits.
+Permissible radii The bending of steel and rigid of bends.
+Special precautions with different materials. - terminology.
+Types and use of Screw-threading of metallic conduit.
+Types of thread: stocks, taps and dies.